delicious-ai/HungarianAlgorithm/README.md

 ## License

-This package is available for any and all use under the MIT license.
+This package is available for unconditional usage under the MIT license.
 See `LICENSE.md` for more information.